pachyderm/pachyderm/doc/commandline/pfs.md

     Return:

-Once you mount a repo in pfs to a local mountpoint, any reads or writes pointed at the local mountpoint percolate to the repo in the distributed file system.
+Once you mount a repo in pfs to a local mountpoint, any reads or writes pointed at the local mountpoint are applied to the repo in the distributed file system.

 ##### Example
     # mount the `user_data` repo in pfs to your working directory